Oaklands - Old Oak Common

 Old Oak and Park Royal in west London is home to the UK’s largest regeneration scheme.

-The second Mayoral Development Corporation has been created to oversee the development of 650 hectares of land which will see West London transformed in a way similar to that of the Olympic Park in East London.
-It is a major regeneration opportunity that will create 25,500 new homes and 65,000 new jobs over the next 30-40 years.
+The second Mayoral Development Corporation has been created to oversee the development of 650 hectares of land which will see West London transformed in a way like that of the Olympic Park in East London.
+It is a major opportunity that will create over 25,500 new homes and 65,000 new jobs over the next 30-40 years.

-We hope to be part of that and to remain a key developer in the area for the foreseeable future.
+We hope to be part of that and to remain a key part of the area in the future.

 The Oaklands scheme will provide: